 They will be very serious and strict in nature; this makes friends and family to maintain distance from these people.

-January 5th, 14th and 23rd - They are blessed with the energy of Mercury and Saturn.
+January 5th, 14th and 23rd - They are blessed with the energy of Saturn and Mercury.

 They will be ambitious, practical and intelligent people.
-Work pressure will be high and cause headaches.
+Work pressure will be high and will cause headaches.

 They want to get rich fast and will try to manage multiple businesses at a time.

 They like science, literature and research.
-Try to understand what people think in their mind and act accordingly.
+They try to understand what people think in their mind and act accordingly.

-January 6th, 15th and 24th – They are blessed with the energy of Venus and Saturn.
+January 6th, 15th and 24th – They are blessed with the energy of Saturn and Venus.

 They will be friendly in nature, try to make everyone laugh and will be noticed by others.

-They will lose many opportunities as there will be many family issues; however, after the age of 35 will be successful and lead a good life.
+They will lose many opportunities as there will be many family issues; however, after the age of 35, will be successful and lead a good life.

 They will be attractive to opposite sex people.
-Try to maintain individuality.
+They try to maintain individuality.

 January 7th, 16th and 25th – They are blessed with the energy of the Moon and Saturn.